Husqvarna Chainsaw Model Numbers and Designations Explained

 The 400 series models are considered good all-rounders.

-The bar size we list here is the size the saw is usually sold with, but other size bars can also be used when appropriate.
+The bar size we list here is the size the saw is usually sold in, but other-size bars can also be used when appropriate.

 414EL – 16 inch bar, electric, 11.99 pounds